Is It Safe To Let Your Dog Kiss Your Face?

 The cautious perspective

-Pet's saliva have bacteria and parasites present in them.
+Pet's saliva has bacteria and parasites present in them.
 Pastuerella, Bartonella henselae, and other bacteria that can cause a range of medical problems.
-These include skin infections, lymph nodes infections and more severe conditions.
-Campylobacter, Clostridia and Salmonella are also present in the digestive systems of pets.
-These 3 are the ones that humans have to worry about as they can cause serious intestinal issues.
-One thing to note is the first set of bacteria is mostly transmitted through scratches as proven by various studies.
-There is also no solid proof that having your pet lick your face are a major transmission source of salmonella and other bacteria.Parasites are also something that pets can carry with no symptoms, but once contracted by humans it can lead to intestinal diseases, blindness and in severe cases, brain disorders.
-Parasitic worms and single cell parasites are present in pet intestines and facial licking is a source of transmission of these parasites.
+These include skin infections, lymph node infections, and more severe conditions.
+Campylobacter, Clostridia and Salmonella are also present in pets' digestive systems.
+These 3 are the ones that humans have to worry about, as they can cause serious intestinal issues.
+One thing to note is that the first set of bacteria is mostly transmitted through scratches, as proven by various studies.
+There is also no solid proof that having your pet lick your face is a major transmission source of salmonella and other bacteria.
+Parasites are also something that pets can carry with no symptoms, but once contracted by humans, it can lead to intestinal diseases, blindness, and, in severe cases, brain disorders.
+Parasitic worms and single cell parasites are present in pet intestines, and facial licking is a source of transmission of these parasites.
 However, only 2 types of parasites can be passed on through facial licking – Giardia and Cryptosporidia.
 Cats cannot transmit these parasites as they do not eat their own feces.

 The positive perspective

 Research has proven that a dog's saliva has healing elements in it.
-It is actually a historic belief that has been passed on through generations before being scientifically proven.
-Scientists have discovered that per saliva contains histratins.
+It is actually a historical belief that has been passed on through generations before being scientifically proven.
+Scientists have discovered that pet saliva contains histratins.
 This compound has been proven to encourage the faster spread of new skin cells.
 When saliva contracts with a wound, it promotes the generation of nitric oxide.
 This promotes bacterial growth and prevents infection.
 Some studies even say that a dog's saliva could reduce the healing time by half.

 Conclusion

-In the end very few bacteria and consequently, diseases can be spread through licking.
-So it is generally okay to give your pooch a kiss sometimes.
+In the end, very few bacteria and, consequently, diseases can be spread through licking.
+So, it is generally okay to give your pooch a kiss sometimes.
 Just make sure you know what it's been licking recently.
-Additionally, to prevent the spread of infections people with long term illnesses and weak immune systems must avoid kissing pets in general.
+Additionally, to prevent the spread of infections, people with long-term illnesses and weak immune systems must avoid kissing pets in general.
 Most importantly, make sure your dog likes it as a form of affection.
-Dogs that do not want to be kissed will turn their faces away or lick their lips, Pay attention to these signs and respect them.
+Dogs that do not want to be kissed will turn their faces away or lick their lips.
+Pay attention to these signs and respect them.

 Was this article helpful?